zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 \end{aligned}
 $$

 After substitution of Eqn.
-21.36 into 17.56.1, it is clear that the intensity of light scattered by a group of \\(N\\) molecules depends on the state of the incident light:
+21.36 into 17.56.1, it becomes clear that the intensity of light scattered by a group of \\(N\\) molecules depends on the state of the incident light:

 $$ \tag{21.38}
 	\braket{\Iota_s^{tot}}